Greater Growth Scenarios

 - Scenario land use patterns and growth allocation are consistent with the drivers of future growth in each scenario narrative.

-- Strong differentiation between the Greater Growth scenarios and a plausible range of alternate futures for the region, lending to travel demand and resiliency testing.
+- Strong differentiation between the Greater Growth scenarios and a plausible range of alternate futures for the region, led to further exploration, including travel demand and resiliency testing.

 Travel Demand Model

 The RCS used HRTPO’s regional travel demand model to create a “baseline” for travel patterns and impacts in 2045.
 That model includes existing and planned facilities.
 Scenario data was calculated using the baseline information and the population and employment growth data collected from the land use model.
-Results for each scenario represent the total of all person trips and all travel on the roadway network (2045 baseline data + scenario data), whereas the land use model results only represent additional growth in each scenario.
+Results for each scenario represent the total of all person trips and all travel on the roadway network ,whereas the land use model results only represent additional growth in each scenario.
 The results below highlight key differences in these travel patterns.

-The 2045 Baseline scenario also included a set of assumptions about future transportation technologies, such as connected vehicles, autonomous vehicles, and mobility as a service.
+The 2045 Baseline scenario also included a set of assumptions about future transportation technologies such as CAVs and mobility as a service.
 The illustration below shows some of these assumptions for each scenario.
 These assumptions reflect the features noted in each of the scenario narratives concerning technology.

 ** Mobility as a Service: A platform that enables users to plan, book, and pay for multiple types of mobility services.

-Please note, in the transportation model results graphics, the bar heights and x-axis show the comparative quantities.
-The white bar represents the baseline and the colored bars represent the scenarios.
+Please note, in the travel demand model results graphics, the bar heights and x-axis show the comparative quantities.
+The white bar represents the baseline, and the colored bars represent the scenarios.
 The bar labels indicate the percent change of each scenario from the baseline.

 Change in Hours of Delay Due to Congestion